Find a Qualified Attorney Near You

 - Prosecutorial misconduct at the trial court level

-- They received the ineffective assistance of counsel during their trial
+- Ineffective assistance of counsel during their trial

-- The trial judge committed an error of law, such as misinterpreting a federal law or the relevant case law, entitling them to a new trial
+- An error of law by the trial judge, such as misinterpreting a federal law or the relevant case law, which may entitle them to a new trial

 - The prosecution failed to adhere to the federal or state code of criminal procedure

-Habeas corpus provides a separate avenue for challenging imprisonment.
-Typically, prisoners use it after their challenge to the court of appeals fails.
-Habeas corpus often serves as a last resort for inmates who insist that the government unjustly imprisoned them.
+By contrast, habeas corpus provides a separate avenue for challenging imprisonment.
+It’s often utilized by prisoners after their challenge to the court of appeals fails.
+Habeas corpus often serves as a last resort for inmates who insist that the government has unjustly imprisoned them.

 Limitations on Habeas Corpus

+All prisoners may file a petition for a writ of habeas corpus.
+As such, the judicial branch receives a flood of habeas corpus petitions each year, including some prepared by inmates without the assistance of a lawyer.
 Strict procedures govern which petitions judges may consider.
-Rules generally bar inmates from repetitively filing petitions about the same matter.
+Rules bar inmates from repetitively filing petitions about the same matter.

 Both state and federal courts may consider habeas corpus petitions.
-Federal courts sometimes decide that a state unjustly imprisoned someone and order their release.
-However, Congress has imposed restrictions on federal courts' authority to overrule state courts in this manner.
+Federal prisoners typically file their petitions in federal district courts, whereas state prisoners must exhaust their state remedies before seeking federal habeas relief.
+Federal courts sometimes find that a state has unjustly imprisoned someone and order their release.
+Congress has imposed restrictions on federal courts’ authority to overrule state courts in this manner.

 The Antiterrorism and Effective Death Penalty Act of 1996 (AEDPA)

-Congress passed the Antiterrorism and Effective Death Penalty Act of 1996 (AEDPA), a federal statute, in the aftermath of the Oklahoma City bombing in 1995.
+Congress passed the Antiterrorism and Effective Death Penalty Act of 1996 (AEDPA), a federal statute, in the aftermath of 1995’s Oklahoma City bombing.
 The AEDPA and the Prison Litigation Reform Act (PLRA) sought to reduce the number of habeas corpus petitions and civil rights complaints in federal court, respectively.

-The AEDPA narrowed a defendant's ability to file a habeas corpus petition.
-The restrictions are codified at 28 U.S.C. § 2254.
+The AEDPA narrowed a defendant’s ability to file a habeas corpus petition.
+The restrictions provide the legal authority for federal courts to review state court decisions in habeas cases.
 Among others, it sets out the following rules:

-- A federal court reviewing a habeas corpus petition presumes that the state court's decisions regarding factual issues are correct.
-The defendant must rebut the presumption by clear and convincing evidence.
+- A federal court reviewing a habeas corpus petition presumes that the state court’s decisions regarding factual issues are correct, placing the onus on the defendant to rebut the presumption by clear and convincing evidence

-The AEDPA imposes a one-year time limit from the defendant's judgment date to file a habeas corpus petition (although other dates may apply).
+The AEDPA imposes a one-year time limit from the defendant’s judgment date to file a habeas corpus petition, although other dates may apply.
+This statute of limitations varies from state to state.

-However, given the increase in the prison population during that time, the number of federal habeas corpus petitions per inmate may be more accurate than the total number of petitions filed.
-Research indicates the habeas corpus petitions filed per prisoner have remained about the same.
+Research indicates that the AEDPA’s goal of reducing the number of petitions filed in federal court has not been effective.
+The total number of filings doubled from 1982 to 2013.
+Given the increase in the prison population during that time, the number of federal habeas corpus petitions per inmate may be more accurate than the total number of petitions filed.
+Research indicates that the number of habeas corpus petitions filed per prisoner has remained about the same.

 Under the PLRA, inmates contesting conditions generally must first attempt to resolve the matter through available grievance procedures.
 This allows corrections officials an opportunity to remedy problems before litigation.